9 fun ideas for family winter walks

 This activity is a fun way to work together as a family and encourages youngsters to use their creativity and problem-solving skills.
 Read our den building blog for some top tips.

-Please don’t break twigs and branches off trees.
-Use what’s already fallen to the ground and remember to dismantle your structure before you head home.
+And remember, please don’t break twigs and branches off trees.
+Use what’s already fallen to the ground and dismantle your structure before you head home.

 8. Go on a welly wander